yantz74/SR_Screen_Klipper/README.md

     dtoverlay=disable-bt

 ### [Enabling Klipper's API socket](https://www.klipper3d.org/API_Server.html)
-  By default, the Klipper's API socket is not enabled.
+  The latest install of Klipper has the API socket enabled.
+Check that you have /tmp/klippy_uds

+  If its missing, then do the following to enable

   In order to use the API server, the file /etc/default/klipper need to be updated form

     KLIPPY_ARGS="/home/pi/klipper/klippy/klippy.py /home/pi/printer.cfg -l /tmp/klippy.log"
 To: